Dateline: Riga, Latvia

 What would you say if I offered you a second passport in Russia?

-While becoming a citizen of Russia may not sound that appealing to many, it is just another option available to you.
+While becoming Russian citizens may not sound that appealing to many, it is just another option available to you.

 The concept of “second citizenship” in Russia is frowned upon.
 Russia is one of a shrinking number of countries that technically prohibit the practice.